 ✳The choral sound and comments from the conductor must be clearly audible.

-✳Label the DVD with your full name and the name of the ensemble.
-The DVD will not be returned.
+✳Label your video with your full name and the name of the ensemble.

-On-Campus Auditions: Candidates selected for an on-campus audition will be contacted by the Director of Choral Activities to schedule the audition and discuss repertoire to be conducted.
+On-Campus Auditions: Candidates selected for an on-campus audition will be contacted to schedule the audition and discuss repertoire to be conducted.
 Auditions are generally scheduled in early spring.
-The on-campus audition consists of conducting/rehearsing the Chamber Choir for 20-30 minutes, an interview with the Director of Choral Activities, and a solo vocal piece.
+The on-campus audition consists of conducting/rehearsing the Chamber Choir for 20-30 minutes, a meeting with current graduate students, and an interview with the faculty.

-Acceptance into the MM in Choral Conducting Program: Candidates will be contacted by email or phone with a decision within one week of the on-campus audition.
+Acceptance into the MM in Choral Conducting Program: Candidates will be contacted by email or phone with a decision following the on-campus audition.
 Conductors accepted into the program are eligible to receive a Graduate Teaching Assistantship (see the Graduate Music Student Handbook for more information) and other forms of financial aid.

 Timeline for Completing the MM in Choral Conducting:

-The MM in Choral Conducting generally requires two years of full-time study.
+The MM in Choral Conducting requires two years of full-time study.

 Year 1 (Fall): Diagnostic Examinations

-Diagnostic Placement Tests in music history, music theory and aural skills are required of all entering masters students before they enroll for coursework.
+Diagnostic Placement Tests in music history and music theory are required of all entering MM students before they enroll for coursework.